jkeller52/astrobee/README.md

 ## Operating System

 ### Ubuntu 16.04 (recommended)
 A native Ubuntu 16.04 Operating System is ideal for this installation and recommended by NASA.
+For more information about installing Ubuntu, visit the [official documentation](https://ubuntu.com/tutorials/install-ubuntu-desktop-1604#1-overview)

 #### Windows Subsystem for Linux Configuration (Optional)
 If your native machine is using Windows 10, you may want to configure Windows Subsystem for Linux (WSL). https://docs.microsoft.com/en-us/windows/wsl/install-win10
-I used Windows Subsystem for Linux 2 (WSL2) to act as an Ubuntu 16.04 VM.
+I used Windows Subsystem for Linux 2 (WSL2) to run an Ubuntu 16.04 VM.
 This required installation of the [NVIDIA CUDA Graphics Driver](https://developer.nvidia.com/cuda/wsl/download).
-Your GPU may have different driver requirements.
+Your GPU may have different driver requirements or be incompatible entirely.

-In your Ubuntu terminal: run the following commands:
+To install the CUDA Driver, run the following commands in your Ubuntu terminal:
 ```
 $wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86_64/cuda-ubuntu1604.pin
 $sudo mv cuda-ubuntu1604.pin /etc/apt/preferences.d/cuda-repository-pin-600